Mr. Ndlovu Nkanyezi, ZIMBABWE

 After studying at Rhema Bible School, Pastor Nono Muanza went to study at the University of Johannesburg then Rand Afrikaans University (RAU).
 A very good preacher of the Word of God and Youth Motivational Speaker, Pastor Nono has been very instrumental to the success of the 2013 Maputo International Conference on Peace in Africa, in Mozambique.

 He is married to Denise Yuwa Muanza and has 5 children.

 Executive Advisor: Information Computer Technologies & Skills Transfer, RSA

 Mr. Bambi Mulumba is a Computer Engineer who has a great passion to transfer skills to the African communities, especially to the youth in the field of Information & Computer Technologies.

 He holds a Diploma in Marketing Management and a Certificate in Store Keeping and Stock Control from Damelin and a Diploma in Microsoft in System Engineering from the Durban University of Technology.

-Born in the Democratic of the Congo, DRC and becoming South African citizen, he started as self-employer in Durban, before he works as Computer Engineer in different South African companies at IBM JET PARK, and he works presently at XN CORPORATION AFRICA as Senior Support Engineer, in Johannesburg, in South Africa.
+Born in the Democratic of the Congo, DRC and becoming a South African citizen, he started as self-employed in Durban, before he works as Computer Engineer in different South African companies at IBM JET PARK, and he works presently at XN CORPORATION AFRICA as Senior Support Engineer, in Johannesburg, in South Africa.

 He is married to Noushka Nyota Mulumba and father of 2 beautiful daughters Irina Mushiyat Mulumba and Sabrina Kapinga Mulumba.
-Noushka is the only one biological daughter of Rev. Dr Thomas-Rene & Margo Kitutu among boys.
+Noushka is the only one biological daughter of Rev. Dr. Thomas-Rene & Margo Kitutu among boys.